Coby-Amar/Casino-Jackpot-Assignment/README.md

 18. added jsondb for dev
 19. created middleware for db, validation, responses and error handling
 20. added testing <b>PR</b> - created all enpoints, middlewares, db, expanded user and added paths
+21. init clients and connecting to server then using LiveReload Web extension and package
+22. finished builing client <b>PR</b> - done adding everything how its good